avilaf/avilaf.github.io/english.md

 ![](/assets/smallspace.png)
 <p align="justify"> Biologist, PhD student in Biology: Diversity and Wildlife Management at Unisinos University.</p>
 ![](/assets/line4.png)
-<p align="justify">Most of my work is about Ecology and Natural History of amphibians and reptiles from southern Brazil.
-I have recently turned my work to questions of Historical Biogeography and Evolutionary Ecology.
+<p align="justify">Most of my work is about <span style="color: IndianRed"> Ecology and Natural History of amphibians and reptiles from southern Brazil.</span> I have recently turned my work to questions of Historical Biogeography and Evolutionary Ecology.
 During my PhD, I have been interested in using amphibians as models, and molecular biology as tool, to understand temporal landscape dynamics of the Planalto das Araucárias, southern Atlantic Forest.</p>

+<p align="justify"> I am also interested in science communication: I am currently part of <span style="color: IndianRed"> 500 Women Scientists from Porto Alegre </span>, working in two working groups: training (focused on for dissemination, at school, of the scientific contributions of women) and of communication (responsible for the group's social networks). </p>

 <span style="color: IndianRed">Contact: </span> *<fernandar.avila@gmail.com>*